haltcase/param.macro/readme.md

 * `_` &rarr; partial application symbol
 * `it` &rarr; implicit parameter symbol

-There are a couple of major difference between the two:
+There are a couple of major differences between the two:

 ### scoping